At-home learning tips and resources for parents

-With many BC schools scheduled to return from spring break this week and the next, BC teachers and school districts have been working tirelessly to figure out remote instruction for students of all ages.
+With BC schools scheduled to return to learning this week, BC teachers and school districts have been working tirelessly to figure out remote instruction for students of all ages.

 This could mean online learning programs as well as printed learning packets.
-But, not all at-home learning curriculums and materials may be in place during the first week back to school.
 We’ve put together information and tips from the government and BC educators on productive home learning to help you find ways to keep your child engaged.